What is Partial Delete?

 Should you want to keep open text answers or background data that does not contain personal data, you may export this information as a Raw Data.
 In the exported report, you will need to remove all personal data in accordance with GDPR.
 You can then use the function called Import survey data in order to import data to the survey.
 This will make it possible for you to create merges and comparisons in the tool.

 Question: I have already anonymised my survey.
 What is the difference between anonymising a survey and partially deleting it?

 Answer: The setting called Anonymous results in the survey settings is a pseudo-anonymity setting meaning that there is no visible identifier (e-mail address, phone number, etc).
 This identifier is still available and can be traced by the system in order to send automatic reminders.
 The users of Netigate will not be able to trace any information back to the respondent since the identity of the person who answered the survey is hidden, but there is still information connected directly to the respondent through the system.

 Partial Delete, on the other hand, does more than just hide the identities of the respondents.
 When the partial delete is performed it removes contact information, background data, and open text answers, with the intention of deleting all personal information connected to the survey respondents.

 Question: What happens if I insert a previous date or a date close to the future as a Partial Delete date in the Survey Settings?

 Answer: Should you insert a partial delete date that has already passed in the Survey Settings the partial deletion will be scheduled at first possible opportunity.
 If you set yesterday’s or today’s date in the box Partial delete in the Survey Settings it will be scheduled for partial deletion at midnight 23:59 CEST.
 Nothing will be deleted immediately.

-If you insert a date only a week from now, but the survey’s end date is two weeks from now, the partial deletion will be performed at the scheduled date.
-The partial deletion will be scheduled before the end date of the survey.
+If you insert a date only a week from now, but the survey end date is two weeks from now, the survey partial deletion will be performed at the scheduled date.
+The partial delete will take effect before the end date of the survey.